VNG supports 75th Virginia Gubernatorial Inauguration

 |0

-This work, VNG supports 75th Virginia Gubernatorial Inauguration [Image 3 of 3], by SFC Terra Gatti, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, VNG supports 75th Virginia Gubernatorial Inauguration, by Mike Vrabel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.